-14% of children in New Jersey live in poverty

-Brandon would sit in my office and cry about having no food and money, no matter how hard he tried to provide for his family.
+1 out of 6 children in South Jersey live in poverty Brandon would sit in my office and cry about having no food and money, no matter how hard he tried to provide for his family.
 His baby would cry all night because they had no food.
 Then one day the Dream Center came with food, and specifically asked if there was anyone with an infant, because they happened to have formula that week, which was out of the ordinary.
 I can't describe his joy, he was euphoric, he held tight to the formula as he talked to me.
 Even after he moved on from the program, because he found part time work with the city, he still came back on Wednesdays for three more weeks to pick up food.

-Mid-Atlantic States Career and Education Center, Woodbury, NJ
+Wisdom Zio, Program Manager Mid-Atlantic States Career and Education Center, Woodbury, NJ